Can A Government Shutdown Affect My SSDI & SSI Benefits?

 Government Shutdown Ahead Yellow Sign In Front Of American Flag Representing Government Shutdown

 While the news of a government shutdown can be concerning, the threat it poses to your benefits and your ability to receive them is minimal.
-This has been proven repeatedly — through the 43-day shutdown ending November 2025, the brief partial shutdown ending February 3, 2026, and the ongoing DHS funding lapse that began on February 14, 2026.
+This has been proven repeatedly — through the 43-day shutdown ending November 2025, the brief partial shutdown ending February 3, 2026, and the 76-day DHS funding lapse that ran from February 14 to April 30, 2026.

 There is no cause for alarm.
-Your benefits will continue to flow, and our team is here to guide you through any questions you have concerning your Social Security disability appeals process.
+Your benefits will continue to be distributed, and our team is here to guide you through any questions you have concerning your Social Security disability appeals process.

 Government Shutdown & Your Benefits – Key Takeaways

-✓ DHS Shutdown Does Not Affect Your Benefits: While the Department of Homeland Security has been in a funding lapse since February 14, 2026, your SSDI and SSI payments are completely unaffected because they are funded through separate Social Security trust funds, not through DHS appropriations.
+✓ DHS Shutdown Did Not Affect Your Benefits: While the Department of Homeland Security was in a funding lapse from February 14 to April 30, 2026, your SSDI and SSI payments were completely unaffected.
+SSDI is funded through Social Security trust funds and SSI through general Treasury revenues, but both are mandatory spending — neither depends on DHS appropriations or any annual congressional spending bill.

-✓ Current Benefits Continue: Those already receiving SSDI and SSI payments will experience little impact on their benefit disbursement as these are mandatory spending backed by Social Security trust funds.
+✓ Current Benefits Continue: Those already receiving SSDI and SSI payments will experience little impact on their benefit disbursement as these are mandatory spending — SSDI backed by Social Security trust funds and SSI by general Treasury revenues.

 ✓ Processing Delays Possible: New applications, appeals, and certain administrative functions may experience delays due to limited SSA workforce during a government shutdown.